back

 Key Learning Goals

-• Stay updated with frameworks like Polars, Burn, and Yew.
+• Stay current with frameworks like Polars, Burn, and Yew

-• Align expertise with industries such as AI, cloud, or security.
+• Align expertise with domains like AI, cloud, or cybersecurity

 Recommended Activities